vshypko/stat133-hws-fall17/hw03/report/hw03-vitali-shypko.md

 -   How much time did it take to complete this HW?

-> It took me about 6 hours to complete this HW.
+> It took me about 8 hours to complete this HW.

 -   What was the most time consuming part?

 > Making graphs exactly the way they looks like in the instructions was time consuming as well as PCA part.
-I couldn't get draw the last graph with transformed score s1 for quite a while.
+I couldn't draw the last graph with transformed score s1 for quite a while (the reason was that I stored PC1 in the dataframe with incorect sign).

 -   Was there anything interesting?